jantic/DeOldify/README.md

 This project is built around the wonderful Fast.AI library.
 Prereqs, in summary:
 * **Fast.AI 1.0.51** (and its dependencies)
+* **Pytorch 1.1.0** Note that Fast.AI's install by default will pull the latest version of Pytorch.
+As of this writing that would be Pytorch 1.2.0 and that doesn't work with Fast.AI 1.0.51 unfortunately.
+Luckily, you can just use the conda install we have and not worry about this.
 * **Jupyter Lab** `conda install -c conda-forge jupyterlab`
 * **Tensorboard** (i.e. install Tensorflow) and **TensorboardX** (https://github.com/lanpa/tensorboardX).
 I guess you don't *have* to but man, life is so much better with it.
 FastAI now comes with built in support for this- you just  need to install the prereqs: `conda install -c anaconda tensorflow-gpu` and `pip install tensorboardX`
 * **ImageNet** – Only if you're training, of course.
 It has proven to be a great dataset for my purposes.  http://www.image-net.org/download-images